Lyric Theatre (New York City, 1998): 2000s

 SFX, and with it the Ford Center, was subsequently acquired by Clear Channel Entertainment in 2000.
 The Ford Center's first new production of the 2000s was a revival of Andrew Lloyd Webber's Jesus Christ Superstar, which opened in April 2000.
 Superstar ran for 161 performances through that September.
 Despite the high demand for Broadway theaters, the Ford Center was not immediately booked after Superstar closed; the theater had been scheduled to host a revival of Oklahoma!, which was canceled.
 The problem was in part due to the Ford's large size, which made it unsuitable for small musicals, as well as the Ford's high operating costs and its difficulty in obtaining additional corporate sponsorships.
 Ultimately, the musical 42nd Street was revived at the Ford in May 2001.
+During 42nd Street's run, on September 23, 2001, the theater hosted a special performance of the musical Dreamgirls.
 Though 42nd Street was profitable during its run at the Ford, the show's producers announced in October 2004 that the show would close due a lack of money.
 The musical ended at the beginning of 2005 with 1,524 performances.